-This morning we’ll finish touring Prague before traveling by train to Germany, making our first stop in Dresden.
-The train route follows the Upper Elbe Valley, and is directly along the river for much of the route making for a very scenic trip, particularly in the section that passes through the Elbe Sandstone Mountains.
+This morning we’ll continue on towards Germany making our first stop at the National Park of Saxon Switzerland (in Saxony, not Switzerland – Switzerland is invoked in the name to describe its hilly and rural character) in the dramatic landscape of the Elbe Sandstone Mountains.
+We’ll then continue on to Dresden.
 For a city that was firebombed into rubble in the closing months of World War II (tip: read Kurt Vonnegut’s Slaughterhouse Five before your trip), Dresden has been amazingly well reconstructed and you will see why it was (and is) known as “Florence on the Elbe.”
 We’ll visit the Frauenkirche, the Zwinger Palace with the Old Masters Gallery (home to Raphael’s iconic Sistine Madonna), and the Grünes Gewölbe.
 Dresden was the capital of the Kingdom of Saxony whose kings weren’t as proficient at war-making as the Prussians, but who were second to none in acquiring precious objects for their palaces and Treasure Chambers.

 In the evening, we’ll offer a German Geography Bee as an optional competition to those who wish to compete, played outside (weather permitting) along the banks of the Elbe (perhaps one of the answers…).